hurricanemark/NodeExpressLoginTemplate/README.md

 Read file *package.json* to find out how to start the application.
 Currently, it is `npm run dev`.

 Note also, this template requires further database implementation if you wish to save session data on the server side.
-Currently, session data is runtime memmory is wiped out if you restarted the server.
+Currently, session data in runtime memmory is wiped out if you restarted the server.

 ### Recommend further works